 The device enables you to set a Safe Zone for your kitty.
 As soon as your pet leaves the Safe Zone, you get an alert directly on your smartphone.
 With the Live Tracking Mode you will see the trace where your pet was and where it is headed right now.
 The integrated light not only helps to find missing pets in the dark, but also increases the visibility of your pet when going for a walk close to roads.

 Tractive uses GPS and communicates through cell phone towers, which enable you to track your pet 24/7.
-This means there is an on-going small monthly subscription fee.

 This is not a dedicated pet tracker.
 Rather, its a universal tag that makes it easy to keep track of your valuables.